syre-data/tutorials/intermediate/fireworks/README.md

 > Adding a script to a project copies it into the project's `analysis` folder, so be sure you are editing the correct file.

 #### Interacting with our project
-Thot allows us to interact with our project from our scripts.
+Syre allows us to interact with our project from our scripts.
 This way we can check our results without having to analyze the project every time we make a change.

 Lets start by initializing the database for the script on our Recipe A Container.
 Add the following lines to your new analysis script.